-When the relational model was launched for the first time, one of the chief criticisms often cited was inadequate presentation of queries.
-Since then, a significant amount of research has been committed for developing highly proficient algorithms for processing and dealing with queries.
-There are a lot of ways for doing a complex query can be performed, and one of the targets of query processing is to decide which one is the most cost effective.
-In first generation network and hierarchical database systems, the low-level procedural query language is generally implanted in a high-level programming language such as COBOL and it is the job of the programmer’s to select the most appropriate execution strategy.
+When the relational model was launched for the first time, one of the chief criticisms often cited was the inadequate presentation of queries.
+Since then, a significant amount of research has been committed to developing highly proficient algorithms for processing and dealing with queries.
+There are a lot of ways for doing a complex query can be performed, and one of the targets of query processing is to decide which one is the most cost-effective.
+In first generation network and hierarchical database systems, the low-level procedural query language is generally implanted in a high-level programming language such as COBOL, and it is the job of the programmer's to select the most appropriate execution strategy.
 In contrast, with declarative languages such as SQL, the user identifies what data is required rather than how it is to be retrieved.

 In this chapter, you will be given a general idea of query processing and examine the main segments of this activity.
 Here you will examine the first phase of query processing, namely query decomposition, which transforms a high-level query into a relational algebra query and ensures that it is syntactically and semantically correct.

 Overview of Query Processing

 Both methods of query optimization rely on database statistics to assess properly the different options that are available.
 The accuracy and currency of these statistics have a significant bearing on the efficiency of the execution strategy chosen.